We need drug price transparency, now

 Patients are suffering

 Patients across the country are facing the harsh reality that prescription drug prices continue to rise.
-The lack of transparency in our health system leaves patients bewildered by price hikes, stuck with astronomical bills and often unable to afford the medicines they desperately need.
+The lack of transparency in our health system leaves patients bewildered by price hikes, footed with astronomical bills and often unable to afford the medicines they desperately need.
 Hear from the patients who are directly impacted by the lack of drug price transparency.

 More needs to be done